ang-zeyu/infisearch/docs/src/tradeoffs.md

 As mentioned, generating result previews directly from field stores (making sure to specify `do_store` on the appropriate fields) avoids the extra mentioned round of network requests to retrieve said source files.

-Moreover, for moderately sized collections, we may surmise that the **size of the index** is often far smaller than the **size of field stores**.
+Moreover, for moderately sized collections, we may surmise that the **size of the index** (a low-level, compressed inverted index) is often far smaller than the **size of field stores** (which contain the raw document texts).

 The idea here therefore is to **cache the index** (using `pl_limit`, `pl_cache_threshold`) and fragment the **field stores** (`field_store_block_size`), therefore reducing another `RTT`.